-The organic apple farm in Kutztown, PA, aims at minimizing environmental impact and protecting consumers.
-It is a 2.43 ha farm with 1100 twenty-year old trees.
+The organic apple farm aims at minimizing environmental impact and protecting consumers.
+It is a 2.43-ha farm with 1,100 20-year-old trees.
 Similar to a conventional apple grower, the organic grower also works with grafted trees because they are easier to prune, thin, spray, and harvest.
-However, high density planting doesn't work because crowding prohibits air circulation and promotes disease.
-A variety of disease-susceptible and disease-resistant apple cultivars are grown here with a combination of early, mid-, and late seasonal products that can spread out the risk of weather and disease.
-The organic farmers use a new generation of organic pest control materials including insect traps, mating-disruption cards, and a kaolin clay liquefied particle-film called Surround WP.
+However, high-density planting does not work because crowding prohibits air circulation and promotes disease.
+A variety of disease-susceptible and disease-resistant apple cultivars are grown here with a combination of early-, mid-, and late-seasonal products that can spread out the risk of weather and disease.
+The organic farmers use a new generation of organic pest control materials including insect traps, mating-disruption cards, and a kaolin clay liquefied particle film called Surround WP.
 It is a nontoxic particle film that forms a barrier between pests and apple plants.
-Depending on the frequency of rain events; it may be applied biweekly or weekly between June and August for best protection.
-As a result, the costs for such pesticide run between \$1,204/ha - \$2,088/ha.
+Depending on the frequency of rain events, it may be applied biweekly or weekly between June and August for best protection.
+As a result, the costs for such pesticide run between \$1,204-\$2,088/ha.
 The annual production of the farm is 32,280 kg/ha.

-Although it is far from being organic, the traditional apple farm in Luochuan, China, does pay considerable attention to consumer protection in their pest management practice.
+Although it is far from being organic, the traditional apple farm in northern China does pay considerable attention to consumer protection in their pest management practice.
 Like most apple farms in China, this is a family-leased 0.33 ha orchard.
-Whereas they use the same types of pesticide and their spray schedule is similar as that of a conventional farm, every fruit is manually bagged right after petal fall to ensure pesticide free apples in markets (Image 3).
-The family spends 1,365 hours/ ha on bagging each year compared to only 252 hours/ha of total labor spent in the conventional apple farm.
+Whereas they use the same types of pesticide and their spray schedule is similar as that of a conventional farm, every fruit is manually bagged right after petal fall to ensure pesticide free apples in markets (Plate 3).
+The family spends 1,365 hours/ha on bagging each year compared to only 252 hours/ha of total labor spent in the conventional apple farm.
 The costs of bags are \$723/ha.
-The annual production is 22,727 kg/ha, which is only 50% of the conventional apple production and 71% of the organic apple production.
-Given the facts that China's average apple yield is only 12,970 kg/ ha (Gao 2008) and the average apple yield of Luochuan County is 16,969 kg/ha, this farm produces much more than the average.
-The annual pesticide cost is \$735/ha, which is 34% less than that of the conventional apple farm.
+The annual production is 22,727 kg/ha, which is only 50 percent of the conventional apple production and 71 percent of the organic apple production.
+Given the fact that China's average apple yield is only 12,970 kg/ha (Gao, 2008), this farm produces much more than the Chinese average.
+The annual pesticide cost is \$735/ha, which is 34 percent less than that of the conventional apple farm.
 The chemical fertilizer costs are \$328/ha per year.

-Image 3.
-Bagged apples in Luochuan County, Shaanxi, China.
+Plate 3.
+Bagged apples in a farm in northern China